rowphant/Headless-WP/README.md

 # Headless WP

 This WordPress plugin is created to simplify and secure the integration of Single Page Applications (SPAs) with WordPress as a backend.
-It extends WordPress with useful REST API endpoints and configurable options to manage user authentication, registration, and user groups—ideal for headless WordPress setups.
+It extends WordPress with useful REST API endpoints and configurable options to manage user authentication, registration, and user groups - ideal for headless WordPress setups.

 ## Features